Special metrics in hypercomplex geometry: Existence results for quaternionic Gauduchon and quaternionic balanced metrics

-By the maximum principle $ s^{\mathrm{Ch}}(\Omega_{\mathrm{G}})-2|\alpha_{\Omega_{\mathrm{G}}}|^2_{\Omega_{\mathrm{G}}} $ must vanish identically, so that \eqref{venticinque} is satisfied. \end{rmk}
+By the maximum principle $ s^{\mathrm{Ch}}(\Omega_{\mathrm{G}})-2|\alpha_{\Omega_{\mathrm{G}}}|^2_{\Omega_{\mathrm{G}}} $ must vanish identically, so that \eqref{eqn:neccond1.1} is satisfied. \end{rmk}

-\begin{rmk} In the previous remark we observed that the vanishing of the first quaternionic Bott-Chern class implies \eqref{nece2}.
-Therefore, invoking Theorem \ref{THM:qPaul}, we can rephrase Theorem \ref{immain3} by stating that the $ \mathrm{SL}(n,\H) $ condition is equivalent to $ c_1^{\mathrm{qBC}}(M,\mathsf{H})=0 $ together with the fact that \eqref{venticinque} holds in some conformal class. \end{rmk}

 One can observe that the search for a quaternionic Gauduchon metric within a conformal class can be considered as a particular instance of the problem of prescribing the Bismut scalar curvature on a compact complex manifold.
-As far as the authors are aware, this problem was taken into account only in the constant case, i.e. the Bismut-Yamabe problem, in \cite{Barbarone}.
+This problem was taken into account only in the constant case, i.e. the Bismut-Yamabe problem, in \cite{Barbarone}.
 On the other hand, many results about the related problem of prescribing the Chern scalar curvature can be found in the literature, see for instance \cite{ACS, bolo, yu} and the references therein.

-We now give another characterization of the existence of a quaternionic Gauduchon metric in terms of currents.
+We now give another characterisation of the existence of quaternionic Gauduchon and quaternionic balanced metrics in terms of currents.

 \begin{prop} Let $(M^n, \mathsf{H})$ be a compact hypercomplex manifold with $n\ge 2$.
-Then, $M$ admits no quaternionic Gauduchon metric if and only if there exists a non-zero, $\partial \partial_J$-exact, q-real and q-positive $(2,2n)$-current. \end{prop} \begin{proof} We consider the following spaces:
+Then, $M$ admits no quaternionic Gauduchon metric if and only if there exists a non-zero, $\partial \partial_J$-exact, q-real and q-positive $(2,2n)$-current.
+Furthermore, $M$ admits no quaternionic balanced metrics if and only if there exists a non-zero, $\partial $-exact, q-real and q-positive $(2,2n)$-current. \end{prop} \begin{proof} Let us begin with quaternionic Gauduchon metrics.
+We consider the following spaces:

-On the other hand, every $\phi\in W_1$ can be written as $\phi=\Omega^{n-1}$ for some hyperhermitian metric $\Omega$.
-Then, it easy to see that the non existence of quaternionic Gauduchon metrics on $M$ is equivalent to $W_1\cap W_2=\emptyset$.
+Using Lemma \ref{Lem:bijection}, every $\phi\in W_1$ can be written as $\phi=\Omega^{n-1}$ for some hyperhermitian metric $\Omega$.
+Then, the non existence of quaternionic Gauduchon metrics on $M$ is equivalent to $W_1\cap W_2=\emptyset$.
 Thus, thanks to the Hahn-Banach Theorem, see for instance \cite[Theorem 31]{GLV}, we can find a current $T\in \mathcal D_I^{2,2n}(M)$ such that